double-free/too-many-lists/README.md

 ```

 It is recommended by the author that __any time you do use raw pointers you should always add PhantomData__ to make it clear to compiler and others what you think you are doing.

+### Exception Safety

+Exception (panic, unwinding) is an __implicit early return__.
+Every single function immediately returns while panic.
+Why do we need to care about this, since the program is about to die?

+The reason is that code can keep running after a panic:

+- Destructors run when a function returns
+- Exceptions can be caught

+So, we need to make sure our unsafe collections are always in __coherent state__ whenever a panic could occur.